psychoinformatics-de/psychoinformatics-www/content/pages/research.rst

   <h2>Ongoing Projects</h2>

-Most recently our main research focus lies on studying the representation of information about, and for interacting with, the environment.
+Most recently, our main research focus lies on studying the representation of information about, and for interacting with, the environment.
 We believe that ecologically valid conclusions about these representations can only be drawn when they are also studied under conditions of real-life complexity.
-Hence our aim is to combine controlled experiments with complex natural stimulation, in order to be able to validate our findings.
+Hence our aim is to combine controlled experiments with complex natural stimulation in order to validate our findings.

 .. raw:: html